ArenKDesai/Aren-s-Notes/graphics lec.md

 $r_\text{specular}=(\hat{n}\cdot \hat{h})^p$
 where $\hat{n}$ and $\hat{h}$ are the normal vector and half-way vector (between $\hat{l}$ and $\hat{e}$.
 This helps approximate the normal without actually having it.

+### Shadow Mapping
+How do we compute where to place shado

 ## Textures
 Here's how you use textures in Three.js:
 1. Make a geometry.
 This is the base mesh that will be given a texture.